More details leak about the Bose QuietComfort 45 wireless headphones

 The first pictures of the Bose QuietComfort 45 wireless headphones leaked online a coupe of months ago.
 Now, the much-anticipated noise-cancelling over-ears have leaked again – this time in a Staples listing spotted by by German tech website WinFuture.

-The office supplier reveals that Bose QC45 will offer improved active noise cancellation with an "Aware Mode" that mixes in external noise, and that users will be able to tune the sound to their liking via Bose’s Active EQ app.
+The office supplier reveals that the Bose QC 45 will offer improved active noise cancellation with an "Aware Mode" that mixes in external noise, and that users will be able to tune the sound to their liking via Bose’s Active EQ app.

-Battery life is a due to be boosted to 24 hours, up from 20 hours on the 2018 QuietComfort 35 II, while a five minute charge is said to return 2.5 hours playback.
-Interestingly, the QC45 battery appears to be smaller at 460mAh (down from 495 mAh), which could one reason why some have tipped the QC45 to be particularly lightweight.
+Battery life is set to be boosted to 24 hours, up from 20 hours on the 2018 QuietComfort 35 II, while a five minute charge is said to return 2.5 hours playback.
+Interestingly, the QC45 battery appears to be smaller at 460mAh (down from 495 mAh), which could save some weight.

 Bose is believed to have stuck with Bluetooth 5.1 and physical buttons, as seen on its previous QuietComfort headphones.
 Multipoint pairing should allow the QC45 to be paired with two devices at the same time.